In Person – Duluth Community Ed, 2022

 I will be covering some of the differences of quality and price in Watercolor Paints, Bushes and Paper.

-Palette I use a John Pike palette and smaller portable ones I will provide you to use.
+Palette I use a John Pike palette and smaller portable ones I will let you use.

 There are many types of acceptable palettes.
 Make sure your palette has a fairly large mixing area and a cover.
 Most good ones have 20 + paint wells around the sides.
 You probably WON’T find many choices of full size covered palettes in town.